 Few things turn an editor off more than receiving content that’s a jumbled, disorganized mess.
 An editor is, well, someone who edits things, but that doesn’t mean he’s going to do a rewrite on your submission to make it work for his publication.

 Rather than asking your editor to clean up messy content, submit a guest post that’s already been professionally edited.
-This might sound like common sense, but I bet that all publication editors have received at least one pitch that contained enough typos and other mistakes to make them cringe a little.
+This might sound like common sense, but I bet all publication editors have received at least one pitch containing enough typos and other mistakes to make them cringe a little.

-Whether you have an editor on your staff or you hire a freelancer to proofread your post, that step can save you (and the editor you’re working with) a lot of time.
-Seventy-one percent of editors say that editing content can lead to a delay in publishing, so if you want your post to be accepted and published sooner rather than later, edit it before you send it.
+Whether you have an editor on your staff or hire a freelancer to proofread your post, that step can save you (and the editor you’re working with) a lot of time.
+Seventy-one percent of editors say that editing content can delay publishing, so if you want your post to be accepted and published sooner rather than later, edit it before you send it.

 5. Create a pitch email that’s as great as your content.

-After you’ve created your content and it’s ready to be pitched, you have one final step: actually sending it to the editor.
+After you’ve created your content and it’s ready to be pitched, you have one final step: sending it to the editor.
 How effective is it when you attach your precious content to an email that reads: “Give this a read when you have a chance?”
 Not very.
-No editor’s going to give you a chance if that’s all you can muster.
+No editor will give you a chance if that’s all you can muster.

-Editors are busy people: 76 percent of editors publish between 1 and 10 guest articles every week, and 94 percent say they plan to increase or maintain the current amount of guest content they publish this year.
-That’s a lot of opportunities, yes — but it also means there might be some competition for attention.
+Editors are busy: 76 percent of editors publish between 1 and 10 guest articles weekly, and 94 percent say they plan to increase or maintain the current amount of guest content they publish this year.
+That’s a lot of opportunities, but it also means there might be some competition for attention.

-Editors don’t have time to carefully examine every single pitch that’s sent their way.
+Editors don’t have time to examine every pitch carefully sent their way.
 If you want to submit a guest post that an editor will love, then you have to break through the inbox clutter with a pitch that stands out.

-Guest blogging opportunities are an effective way to expand your readership, but when it comes to creating and pitching your content, the audience that you and the editor share should be your main concern.
+Guest blogging opportunities are an effective way to expand your readership, but when creating and pitching your content, the audience you and the editor share should be your main concern.